 Budgeting apps come in all shapes and sizes these days.
-Depending on your needs, they can simply help you pocket some money for that vacation this summer or they can be a tool for you to take complete command of your finances.
+They can help you save some extra vacation money or be a tool to take control of your financial future.

 Take Control of Your Finances

 Having the right budgeting app can make managing your money a lot easier.
 Here are some of the best free budgeting apps on the market.

 Mint launched in 2009 as a finance and money management app and is now considered the best free budgeting app overall.
 With Mint, you can link all your financial accounts, including your bank accounts, credit cards, investment accounts, and loans, to the app.

 Mint’s budgeting tools allow you to see how much money you have, pay your upcoming bills, and even spot unusual account activity.
 Mint also offers a free credit monitoring service with quarterly reports from Equifax.